Rikanishu/static-bundle/README.md

 It primary aims to single-page applications and was developed to create conveinment working environment primary for AngularJS but it may work with another architectures, not even with SPA, on development and release-building (production) environments.

-The library has extensible architectre, some system classes can be extended for your needs.
+The library has extensible architecture, some system classes can be extended for your needs.

 ### Installation ###